Real talk: I don’t love telling people I’m a psychotherapist.

 The official bits

 I’m a licensed clinical social worker and nutritionist.
-I received my BA from Yale University, my MSW from Smith College for Social work, and certifications in Holistic Nutrition Education and Mental Health Nutrition from Bauman College and the Alliance for Addiction Solutions.
+I received my BA from Yale University, my MSW from Smith College for Social work, and certificates in Holistic Nutrition Education and Mental Health Nutrition from Bauman College and the Academy for Addiction and Mental Health Nutrition.
 I ran the nutrition program at a substance abuse recovery center in Denver for two years and have trained in trauma therapy, internal parts work, somatic therapies, and more.

 I currently maintain a private practice online and in Boulder and Denver, CO, write for national and local publications, consult for mental health agencies and substance abuse recovery centers, and speak at live events.